 Ohio State rolled on, but does it have a quarterback problem?
 Did Michigan State have a “program-defining” win?
 Is Northwestern legit?
 See 10 things Tom Dienhart learned in Week 2 inside.

-Before we turn our attention to Week 2, it's time to revisit how the BTN.com team and Big Ten fans did with their Week 1 Big Ten predictions.
-BTN’s Sean Merriman and Stephen Bardo both went a perfect 12-0 to pace the field, while Big Ten fans only missed the Iowa-Northern Illinois game.
-Nice work!
+Before we turn our attention to Week 3, it's time to revisit how the BTN.com team, Indiana beat writer Zach Osterman and Big Ten fans did with their Week 2 Big Ten predictions.